 Those with Math, Programming, and Tech Backgrounds Are a Great Fit

-A computer science degree is best suited on a person with an existing interest in technology, a background in using that technology, and a strong desire to contribute something new to the high-tech economy.
-Students who share these experiences, interests, and values, can benefit a great deal from a computer science degree.
+A computer science degree is best suited to a person with an existing interest in technology, a background in using that technology, and a strong desire to contribute something new to the high-tech economy.
+Students who share these experiences, interests, and values can benefit a great deal from a computer science degree.

 - Can You Get a Good Job with Only a Bachelor’s in Computer Science?

 - Do Computer Programmers Work Long Hours?

 - Do I Have to be Good at Algorithms to Get a Computer Science Degree?